ShankarSubramanyam055/media-layout/README.md

-This is a web template layout of the HOME page designed for a Media site.
-I have used Photoshop; HTML4/HTML5; CSS2/CSS3, JavaScript & jQuery.
-To, have a look on the layout, visit the link: https://shankarsubramanyam055.github.io/media-layout/media.html
+This is a web template layout of the HOME page designed for a "Media" site.
+I have used Photoshop; HTML4 / HTML5; CSS2 / CSS3; JavaScript & jQuery.
+For seeing the output, kindly visit the link: https://shankarsubramanyam055.github.io/media-layout/media.html or https://shankarsubramanyam055.github.io/media-layout/